Better Watch Out: Plot

-While Ashley uses a shard of glass to cut herself free, Luke tries to show Garrett what happens if you actually hit someone in the head with a swinging paint can, based on a scene from the film Home Alone.
-Luke tries to demonstrate with Ricky but misses on the first swing.
-Ashley gets free and threatens Luke with a gun.
-He releases the paint can, which hits and kills Ricky.
-When Ashley realizes the gun is empty, she tries to escape to a group of carolers outside.
-Luke uses the brick tossed through the upstairs window to knock her out again before she can alert them.
+While Ashley uses a shard of glass to cut herself free, Luke hits Ricky with a paint can, killing him.
+Horrified, Ashley threatens Luke at gunpoint, before realizing that the gun is empty.
+She tries to escape to a group of carollers outside, but Luke uses the brick tossed through the upstairs window to knock her out again before she can alert them.

 Luke calls Ashley's ex-boyfriend, Jeremy, claiming that she wants him to write an apology letter.
 While Jeremy does so, Luke hangs him from a tree, making the apology look like a suicide note.
 Garrett has a change of heart and starts to free Ashley, but is killed by Luke.
 Luke stabs Ashley in the neck and stages the scene to frame Jeremy.
-Later, he goes to bed and waits for the return of his parents, who contact the police.
+Afterward, he goes to bed and waits for the return of his parents, who contact the police.
 Ashley survives, having placed duct tape over the stab wound to stop the bleeding.
 Luke watches from his bedroom window as Ashley gives him the finger before being wheeled into the ambulance.

-In a post - credit scene, Luke tells his mother that he is "worried" about Ashley and wants to visit her at the hospital.